 - 4.7.14 The site at Morgans Yard (totalling 2.8 hectares) is within the current settlement boundary of Waltham Chase.
 It is close to the village centre, well contained and easily accessible from the B2177.
-Due to the previous uses on the site it is believed to suffer from contamination which will need to be fully investigated and remedied before the site can be developed. - 4.7.15 The site is currently used for a number of employment uses, and showroom/sales facilities.
-It is one of the few significant employment sites in the village, although the disposition of the various uses does not make for the most effective use of the site.
-Given the requirement to enable the school extension and for decontamination, and the fact that this is not a prime employment location, it would not be realistic to expect all the existing land area devoted to employment uses to be replaced, or to specify the precise amount or uses of floorspace to be provided.
-However, in bringing forward the site the developers should develop a masterplan for a mix of uses that includes sufficient commercial uses to at least compensate for the loss of existing employment floorspace, taking account of the viability of the development.
+Due to the previous uses on the site it is believed to suffer from is contaminated ion which and this will need to be fully investigated and remedied before the site can be developed. - 4.7.15 The site is currently used for a number of employment uses, and showroom/sales facilities. # Although it is one of the few significant employment sites in the village in terms of its site area rather than the number of jobs created, although it is not fully developed and the disposition of the various uses does not make for the most effective use of the site.
+Therefore Ggiven the requirement to enable the school extension and high costs of developing the site including the costs of for decontamination, and the fact that this is not a prime employment location, it would not be realistic to expect all the existing land floorspace/areas devoted to employment uses to be replaced, or to specify the precise amount or uses of floorspace to be provided.
+However, in bringing forward the site the developers should develop a masterplan for a mix of uses that includes sufficient commercial uses to at least partly compensate for the loss of existing employment floorspace, taking account of the viability of the development.

-4.7.16 This site will be expected to make a contribution to the improvement of St John the Baptist Primary School, which is required as a result of development.
-Scope to extend the School is limited, given the SSSI immediately to the north, and Morgan's Yard offers the best opportunity for expansion.
-Following discussions with Hampshire County Council on the best way to extend the school, they confirmed that the site's contribution towards the expansion of the School, should, therefore, be achieved by providing an area of land (0.5 - 0.64 hectares) for the expansion of the School grounds.
+- 4.7.16 This site will be expected to make a contribution of land to the improvement extension of St John the Baptist Primary School, which is required necessary as a result of development.
+Scope to extend the School is limited, given the SSSI immediately to the north, and Morgan's Yard offers the best opportunity optimal location for expansion, although the provision of land within the Morgans Yard site to facilitate the school extension would affect site viability.
+Therefore favourable consideration would be given to extending the school onto land to the east (as shown on the Policies Map), which was previously designated for amenity and recreation uses.
+A masterplan should be produced showing how the various uses can be developed viably, including any development required to bring forward this site or to meet an identified community need. - 4.7.17 Following discussions with Hampshire County Council on the best way to extend the school, they confirmed that the site's contribution towards the expansion of the School, should, therefore, be achieved by development should provide ing an area of land of at least (0.5 0.64 hectares) for the expansion of the School grounds.
 This additional land is needed to provide additional play space to meet the needs of the enlarged school.
-There is also the potential to provide a multi-use games area for the school which could be made available to the local community outside of school hours.
+There is also the potential to provide a multi-use games area for the school and other open space or facilities needed by which could be made available to the local community outside of school hours.